rotted trillium start. dont know which one as I had unskilled worker plant them.

 Beige Trillium, a must have for any garden

 This flower is so unique that the Canadian Providence of Ontario considers the plant their official flower and depicts on their flag.

 Beige Trillium is a perennial plant that usually blooms in April through June.
 The plant grows best in moist, well-drained soil and prefers partial or full shade.
 The Trillium Plants flower itself is made up of three lightly beige colored petals.
 Only growing to be about 12 to 24 inches, it is easy to build and maintain.
 The Beige Trillium is a beautiful flower that is perfect for gardens or natural areas.
 It is an excellent plant to grow, especially if the desire is to draw butterflies.
 Overall the flower is both beautiful as it is easy to grow.
 A must have for any garden or for any natural area for that matter.

 Many years ago, the herb used for medicinal purposes.
 It says that the bulb was used as a uterine stimulant to help with conception and that an astringent tonic derived from the Beige Trillium's root was useful in controlling bleeding and intestinal distress.

 Great White Trillium may be the fairest of them all

 The beige trillium is a perennial flower native to the regions of North America and Asia.
-In color its petals are an off-white/cream combination, creating the beige it's known.
+In color its petals are an off-white/cream combination, creating the beige as it's known.
 This plant is found in marshes and in woody, damp areas where the moist soil helps it bloom, growing as high as 18 inches.
 Its development is active during the spring months, between March and early June.
 Both the state of Ohio and the Canadian province of Ontario use it as its official flower.
 Hardy zones 4-8.
 It is used for decades for medicinal purposes.